xinjin/course-net/assignments/assignment3/README.md

 * `client-ip` The IP address of the client who sent the query.
 * `query-name` The hostname the client is trying to resolve.
 * `response-ip` The IP address you return in response.

+<a name="part2"></a>
+## Part 2: Bitrate Adaptation in HTTP Proxy

+### Running `miProxy`
+To operate `miProxy`, it should be invoked as follows:

+`./miProxy <log> <alpha> <listen-port> <dns-ip> <dns-port> [<www-ip>]`

+* `log` The file path to which you should log the messages as described below.
+* `alpha` A float in the range [0, 1].
+Uses this as the coefficient in your EWMA throughput estimate.
+* `listen-port` The TCP port your proxy should listen on for accepting connections from your browser.
+* `dns-ip` IP address of the DNS server.
+* `dns-port` Port number DNS server listens on.
+* `www-ip` Your proxy should accept an optional argument specifying the IP address of the web server from which it should request video chunks.
+If this argument is not present, your proxy should obtain the web server's IP address by querying your DNS server for the name `video.cs.jhu.edu`.

 <a name="submission-instr"></a>
 ## Submission Instructions